liuxinhai/L2G-AE/README.md

         python train_hierarchical_attention.py -h

 #### Prepare Your Own Data
 Follow the dataset in PointNet++, you can refer to <a href="https://github.com/charlesq34/3dmodel_feature/blob/master/io/write_hdf5.py">here</a> on how to prepare your own HDF5 files for either classification or segmentation.
 Or you can refer to `modelnet_dataset.py` on how to read raw data files and prepare mini-batches from them.
-To prepare the data of point cloud upsampling, you can refer to <a href=" https://github.com/yulequan/PU-Net">PU-Net</a>.
 ### License
 Our code is released under MIT License (see LICENSE file for details).